 I am a permanent researcher within the DataShape research group at INRIA, France.

-I am currently a 1-year visiting professor within the Escola de Matemática Aplicada da Fundação Getulio Vargas (FGV/EMAp) in Rio de Janeiro, Brazil.
+In 2022-2023, I was a 1-year visiting professor within the Escola de Matemática Aplicada da Fundação Getulio Vargas (FGV/EMAp) in Rio de Janeiro, Brazil, under the INRIA sabbatical program.

 My research interests are in Computational Geometry and Topology, with a focus on:

-• Algorithmic Quantum Topology: knots and 3-manifolds, quantum invariants & categorification, combinatorial and computational complexity (classical and quantum), interactions with topology, geometry, algebra.
+• Algorithmic Quantum Topology: knots and 3-manifolds, quantum invariants & categorification, combinatorial and computational complexity (classical/quantum/parameterized/randomized), interactions with topology, geometry, algebra.

-• Topological Data Analysis: algorithms, persistent homology and generalization, discrete Morse theory, applications to geometry and topology, and data analysis.
+• Topological Data Analysis: algorithms, persistent homology and generalizations, discrete Morse theory, applications to geometry and topology, and data analysis.

 I am one of the main creators of the C++ software library GUDHI for Topological Data Analysis; see the Software tab for more details and other coding projects.